Lusito/webextension-polyfill-ts/internal.md

 Some of the bad things I've noticed while revisiting the code:

-* Some of the steps in `fixes.ts` apply multiple different fixes rather than just one.
-* Some fixes are applied outside of the `fixes.ts` or `fixes/<namespace>.json`
 * The format of the `fixes/<namespace>.json` is not very intuitive.
 I keep mixing up the operator types.
-* The validation logic should be moved outside of the `src/helpers/types.ts` file.
-* Each fix needs to handle walking the children manually by itself.
 * If an assertion fails, the error message doesn't give you information about what element is currently being looked at.

 This can obviously be done better.
 Some ideas: